 Public v.
 Private Keys and Digital Signatures

-A Bitcoin private key is a single unsigned 256-bit integer, that consists of 32 bytes.
-A private key is secret, as indicated by its name.
-A private key is known only to its owner.
+A Bitcoin private key is a single unsigned 256-bit integer made of 32 bytes.
+A private key is secret, as indicated by its name. only an owner knows her private key.
 Private keys are a sequence of randomly generated numbers.
-For Bitcoin transactions, to unlock and spend a transaction, the spender must have the corresponding private key on the blockchain so that she can spend the funds.
+For Bitcoin transactions, to unlock and spend a transaction, the sender must have the corresponding private key on the blockchain so that she can spend the funds.

 A public key can be calculated from a private key, but not vice versa, this is because of the design of the hash function, which relies on the elliptical curve function (which will be discussed later on in this article).
 The public key is public, while the private key that corresponds to it is not.

-Bitcoin public keys are either compressed or uncompressed: compressed public keys are 33 bytes, with the prefix of “0x02” or “0x03”, and a 256-bit integer.
-The older formally used public keys are uncompressed and are 65 bytes called x, with the prefix, “0x04”, followed by two 256-bit integers called x and y (2 * 32 bytes).
+Bitcoin public keys are either compressed or uncompressed.
+Compressed public keys are 33 bytes, with the prefix of “0x02” or “0x03”, and a 256-bit integer.
+(Uncompressed keys are the older formally used public keys).
+Keys are 65 bytes called x, with the prefix, “0x04”, followed by two 256-bit integers called x and y (2 * 32 bytes).

 To know more about Private Keys check it out here.

-A signature is a cryptographically generated alphanumeric sequence that proves that the operation occurred.
-A signature is generated from a combination of the hash of a transaction to be signed, as well as the hash of a private key.
+A cryptographically generated alphanumeric sequence is produced to prove the operation occurred.
+A signature is generated with a combination of the hash of a transaction that needs to be signed and the hash of a private key.